 How could you watch Top Gun and not imagine yourself flying upside down at 407 mph screaming, “Goose, where is he?!”
 And today, women can have that same dream because women now go through Top Gun.
-But now there’s a new Top Gun movie, Top Gun 2.
-Before you enlist in the navy and zip up your flight suit here are eleven things you might want to know about the real Top Gun school.
+But now there’s a new Top Gun movie, Top Gun Maverick, Unfortunately, the global pandemic shut down movie theaters and caused movie to abort takeoff and idle on the runway.
+Hopefully, now that the world is getting back to normal, Maverick will kick the tires and light fires and we’ll all be in the theaters imagining ourselves as Top Gun heroes.
+But before you zip up your flight suit here are eleven things you might want to know about the real Top Gun school.

 1. Top Gun was the Navy Fighter Weapons School but no more.
 It’s called United States Navy Strike Fighter Tactics Instructor program (SFTI program).
 It used to be just about shooting down other fighters, dogfighting; now it’s as much about dropping bombs.